-Some smaller ships will be alongside the quay at the smaller Felison Terminal, which is a lot closer to the city center of IJmuiden.
+Only a few ships will be alongside the quay at the much smaller Felison Terminal, which is closer to the city center of IJmuiden.
 This terminal is located next to the wellknown ferry terminal, where the daily service (DFDS Seaways) to Newcastle in the United Kingdom leaves.

-In the past, there also was a very nice, comfortable and affordable connection between IJmuiden and Amsterdam with fast hydrofoils (known as the “Fast Flying Ferries”) but this service has been terminated several years ago.
+In the past, there also was a very nice, comfortable and affordable connection between IJmuiden and Amsterdam with fast hydrofoils (known as the “Fast Flying Ferries”) but this service has been terminated on the 1st of January, 2014.
 This connection is still mentioned on several websites but it is not operational anymore!
 The alternative way of getting to and from IJmuiden is using the public busses; you can easily check on all connections by using the website www.9292ov.nl.

 Please be very aware of the fact that a lot of taxi drivers (especially the ones not coming from places nearby) are not really familiar with the locations of the two different cruise terminals and they may drop you off at the wrong place unintentionally.
 Keep in mind that it may take up to 45 minutes to walk from one terminal to the other!
 So, the general rule is, if you can’t see (the funnel of) the ship that you’re supposed to be on, you are most likely at the wrong place!